laravel-commode/common/README.md

 You can install ___laravel-commode/common___ from composer:

-    user@userpc:/path/to/app$ composer require laravel-commode/common
+    $> composer require laravel-commode/common

 To enable package you need to register ``LaravelCommode\Common\CommodeCommonServiceProvider``.
-Actually, there are two ways of registering ``LaravelCommode\Common\CommodeCommonServiceProvider`` - first one is common for all service providers: you can simply add it into app's config providers list:
+Actually, there are two ways of registering ``LaravelCommode\Common\CommodeCommonServiceProvider`` - first one is common for all service providers: you can simply add it into laravel application config providers list:

     <?php
+        // ./yourLaravelApplication/app/config/app.php
         return [
             // ... config code
             'providers' => [